-On the security side, the GDPR will require many businesses to have a Data Privacy Officer (DPO) to help oversee their compliance efforts.
-Organisations requiring DPOs include public authorities, organisations whose activities involve the regular and systematic monitoring of data subjects on a large scale, or organisations who process what is currently known as sensitive personal data on a large scale.
-While the GDPR currently preserves the DPD’s approved methods for ensuring "adequacy" when transferring personal data to third countries (including the Privacy Shield and the Model Clauses), DPOs will also be helpful in overseeing a controller’s relationships with vendors who process and store personal data, helping to review vendors’ security practices and inform vendors of data subject requests.
+On the security side, the GDPR requires many businesses to have a Data Privacy Officer (DPO) to help oversee their compliance efforts.
+Organizations requiring DPOs include public authorities, organizations whose activities involve the regular and systematic monitoring of data subjects on a large scale, or organizations who process sensitive personal data on a large scale.

 Contracts & Privacy Documentation

-Since the GDPR is all about transparency and fairness, Controllers and Processors will need to review their Privacy Notices, Privacy Statements and any internal data policies to ensure they meet the requirements under the GDPR.
-If a Controller engages third party vendors to process the personal data under their control, they will need to ensure their contracts with those Processors are updated to include the new, mandatory Processor provisions set out in Article 28 of the Regulation.
-Similarly, Processors should consider what changes they’ll need to make to their customer contracts to be GDPR ready by May 2018.
+Since the GDPR is all about transparency and fairness, Controllers and Processors need to review their Privacy Notices, Privacy Statements, and any internal data policies to ensure they meet the requirements under the GDPR.
+If a Controller engages third party vendors to process the personal data under their control, they need to ensure their contracts with those Processors are updated to include the new, mandatory Processor provisions set out in Article 28 of the Regulation.
+Similarly, Processors should consider what changes they’ll need to make to their customer contracts to be GDPR compliant.

-One particular item in the GDPR should serve to make the lives of these DPOs easier: the GDPR’s new "one stop shop" provision, under which organizations with offices in multiple EU countries will have a "lead supervisory authority" to act as a central point of enforcement so they don’t struggle with inconsistent directions from multiple supervisory authorities.
+One particular item in the GDPR should serve to make the lives of these Data Protection Officers easier: the GDPR’s new "one stop shop" provision, under which organizations with offices in multiple EU countries will have a "lead supervisory authority" to act as a central point of enforcement so they don’t struggle with inconsistent directions from multiple supervisory authorities.

-The GDPR contains a new requirement that controllers must notify their country’s supervisory authority of a personal data breach within 72 hours of learning of it, unless the data was anonymised or encrypted.
-In practice this will mean that most data breaches must be reported to the DPC.
+The GDPR contains a requirement that controllers must notify their country’s supervisory authority of a personal data breach within 72 hours of learning of it unless the data was anonymized or encrypted.
+In practice, this will mean that most data breaches must be reported to the Data Protection Commissioner.
 Breaches that are likely to bring harm to an individual – such as identity theft or breach of confidentiality – must also be reported to the individuals concerned.

-While the current legislation, the 1995 EU Data Protection Directive, governs entities within the EU, the territorial scope of the GDPR is far wider, in that it will also apply to non-EU businesses who market their products to people in the EU or who monitor the behavior of people in the EU.
-In other words, even if you’re based outside of the EU but you control or process the data of EU citizens, the GDPR will apply to you.
+The GDPR applies to non-EU businesses who market their products to people in the EU or who monitor the behavior of people in the EU.
+In other words, even if you’re based outside of the EU but you control or process the data of EU citizens, the GDPR likely applies to you.

-This new concept will require Controllers and Processors to be able to demonstrate their compliance with the GDPR to their local supervisory authority.
+This concept requires Controllers and Processors to be able to demonstrate their compliance with the GDPR to their local supervisory authority.
 Processes should be recorded, implemented and reviewed on a regular basis.
-Staff should be trained and appropriate technical and organisational measures should be taken to ensure and demonstrate compliance.
+Staff should be trained and appropriate technical and organizational measures should be taken to ensure and demonstrate compliance.